Paciente8159/samd21-bootloader-reflash/README.md

 # dependencies
 First you need to have openocd on your PC.
 Add it to your PATH or simply place these files in the same path of openocd.exe

+# firmware
+The CMSIS-DAP firmware was based on this [site](http://wiki.geniekits.com/usb_express/cmsis-dap)

 # using
 Burn the provided CMSIS-DAP firmware to your bluepill (using STLink or other programmer) Connect Bluepill pin B11 to Wemos SWDIO and Bluepill pin B10 to Wemos SWCLK. and plug both boards to USB.